Toyota Sprinter Trueno: AE100 & AE101 Series (1991–1995)

 The body panels were all new, with many of them being redesigned to make way for a more modern, rounder, aerodynamic and luxury styling than its previous incarnations.
 The Levin received a new front bumper design while the Trueno had a front bumper design that was largely similar to that of the previous facelifted AE92.
-The GT-Z versions again featured functional hood scoops to direct fresh air to the intercooler but, unlike the AE92s, the scoops were integrated into the hoods' outer skins rather than being add-on pieces attached to non-GT-Z hoods.
+The GT-Z versions again featured functional bonnet scoops to direct fresh air to the intercooler but, unlike the AE92s, the scoops were integrated into the bonnets' outer skins rather than being add-on pieces attached to non-GT-Z bonnets.
 The most significant design change in this generation, however, was the removal of the retractable pop-up headlights used in the Trueno since the AE86 models.
 Due to changing industry trends at the time, the use of hidden headlamps for the Trueno started to wane in popularity in the early 90's after last using them in the E90 series, and so to compensate for this change, the retractable headlamps were replaced with fixed headlights similar to the Levin but in the style of the combo lights from the previous generation AE91/92 models.
 This was done to maintain its distinction between the Levin and the Trueno with the latter's front fascia design while still providing a more modern look (as mentioned above).
 The series was given a minor facelift in May 1993, which included revised bumpers and taillights.
 This includes a slightly larger grille on the front bumper of the Trueno.

 Trim grades were also revised at the start of this generation, simplifying the lineup from six different trim grades to five.
 The low-priced S trim grade, as part of the AE100 series, replaced the previous G trim grade of the AE91 series and received the economical 1.5 L 5A-FE engine, which produced 105 PS.
-This trim received a limited edition version called the S Limited in December 1994.
+This trim received a limited-edition version called the S Limited in December 1994.
 The successor to the preceding ZS and XS trim grades was the SJ, which featured the updated 4A-FE engine producing 115 PS.
-A limited edition model of the SJ was the SJ Limited, introduced in January 1992 and again in February 1994.
+A limited-edition model of the SJ was the SJ Limited, introduced in January 1992 and again in February 1994.
 January 1992 also saw a limited edition of the GT-APEX called the GT-APEX Limited, which was produced for that run only.
 The female-oriented Lime/Lissé trim grade of the AE91 series was dropped.
 An updated TEMS electronically controlled suspension (upper and lower G-sensitive type called Super Strut Suspension (SSsus)) was standard for GT-Z and optional for GT-APEX.
 The GT-Z was also equipped with a viscous limited-slip differential (LSD) as standard equipment.

-The AE92 Corolla Levin was exported to Hong Kong with Japanese market specifications and was offered in two trim levels; the base SJ and the top of the line GT-APEX.
+The AE92 Corolla Levin was exported to Hong Kong with Japanese market specifications and was offered in two trim levels; the base SJ and the top-of-the-line GT-APEX.